surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 [View Demo](https://surveyjs.io/form-library/examples/survey-cssclasses/ (linkStyle))

-## Switch Between Themes
+## Switch Between Themes (Obsolete Approach)

-If you add more than one SurveyJS theme to your application, call the `applyTheme(themeName)` method to specify an active theme.
+If your application contains more than one obsolete SurveyJS theme (Default, Modern, Default V2), call `StylesManager`'s `applyTheme(themeName)` method to specify an active theme.
 Pass one of the following theme names as the method's argument:

 - `"defaultV2"`
 - `"modern"`

-The following theme names are also supported, but they are obsolete:

 - `"default"`
 - `"orange"`
 - `"darkblue"`